Shoonkey/learning-algorithms/algorithms/sorting/selection_sort.md

 # Selection sort

 In this sorting algorithm, we repeatedly check for the lowest (or highest) value in the array and place it in the correct place until all elements are sorted.
-On every iteration the first elements are sorted.
+After the n-th iteration the first n elements are sorted.
+It is *not stable* by default.

 **Time complexity**: $O(n^2)$.
 An $O(n)$ loop looking for the n-th lowest (or highest) element which takes another $O(n)$ loop.